5/2/2024

 Thomas Appio

-Yeah, what I would just try to say to everyone on the call, I really appreciate everyone's questions today.
-Really making sure that we're looking at the performance of our business and what the pipeline is and what the future can be.
+Yeah, what I would just try to say to everyone on the call, I really appreciate everyone's questions today. you know, really making sure that we're looking at the performance of our business and what the pipeline is and what the future can be.
 So I really thank everyone for joining today.
 As I said many times, we had a solid Q1, fourth consecutive quarter of growth.
-Really wanna build on this momentum in Q2.
-I would also say is the team here at Bausch Health is all in.
+I really want to build on this momentum In Q2, I would also say is the team here at Bausch Health is all in.
 We know what we need to do and really making sure we execute with excellence.
 So making sure you saw the priorities, what our priorities are, delivering our commitments and continuing to position this company for the future.
-And what I lastly I'd like to say is we look forward to keeping you all updated and really thank you for your interest in and the support of our company.
-Really appreciate it and have a great day.
+And lastly, I'd like to say is we look forward to keeping you all updated, and really thank you for your interest in and the support of our company.
+Really appreciate it, and have a great day.

 speaker